hoodiehq-archive/hoodie-community-dashboard-api/README.md

-# hoodie-dashboard-api
+# hoodie-community-dashboard-api

 > API server for Hoodie Community activity data

-[hapi](http://hapijs.com/) server exposing APIs that are consumed by the [hoodie-dashboard](#) app which displays activity charts on Hoodie’s community.
+[hapi](http://hapijs.com/) server exposing APIs that are consumed by the [hoodie-community-dashboard](https://github.com/hoodiehq/hoodie-community-dashboard/) app which displays activity charts on Hoodie’s community.

 ## Routes